 During the two years of the training contract our trainees undertake 2 six months seats in the first year and 3 four month seats in the second year.

-All trainees do seats in Charity and Dispute Resolution.
-Other training seats are allocated following consultation to ensure that consideration is given to their preferred career path as well as to our needs.
+All trainees do seats in Charity & Social Enterprise and Dispute Resolution or Public & Regulatory.
+Other seats available are Immigration, Corporate and Commercial, Employment and Real Estate.
+Our flightpaths are allocated following consultation to ensure that consideration is given to their preferred career path as well as to our needs.
 But we aim to give each trainee a balanced experience in several areas of practice.
-Other seats available are Immigration, Company Commercial, Employment and Property.
-We organise this by offering a series of "flight paths" of seats for trainees, with each path having a current trainee who can advise on its pros and cons.
-However we consult with you and so far every trainee has been able to undertake their first or second choice flight path.

 Trainees each have a seat supervisor during each seat who will make sure the trainee has relevant and varied work and provide training as necessary.
 There are interim and final appraisals during each seat where the supervisor will give feedback on the trainee’s performance and set objectives for the next stage